 - 2019 Aug 07

-I have been blessed to attend dozens and dozens of marriage ceremonies through the years.
+I have been blessed to attend dozens and dozens of marriage ceremonies throughout the years.
 Never does the beauty of a blushing and glowing bride or the look on her soon-to-be husband’s face, when she appears, get old.
 I get butterflies as I think of the exciting journey they are about to embark upon.
 The joy of marriage is not talked about often enough!
-In fact, I might venture to say that because I work in single parenting ministry, the marriage beauty can be overshadowed by the hardships that I often see in divorce or failed relationships.
+In fact, I might venture to say that because I work in single parenting ministry, marriage beauty can be overshadowed by the hardships that I often see in divorce or failed relationships.
 Yet, the reality is, there is something wonderful about having a partner to do life with, to share experiences with, or to bounce ideas off of.

 However, the twists and turns of life can often leave wounds.
 Our life experiences can help us to grow in wisdom and maturity, which are beautiful attributes that will enhance a future relationship.
 But life experiences can also cause gaps in our emotional bank that create danger zones for any future spouse.
 It’s important to recognize what those things are.
 We all have a past that we bring into a new relationship.
-Recognize the baggage we and learning how to fix it can result in a one-day beautiful happy marriage journey.
+Recognize the baggage we are carrying and learning how to fix it can result in a one-day, beautiful happy marriage journey.
 It is possible.

 - Abuse.
 Every year, Child Protective Services works with approximately 6.6 million children with allegations of abuse in the home, including physical, sexual, mental, and emotional.
-1 in 5 women in the United States have been raped.
+1 in 5 women in the United States has been raped.
 1 in 71 men.
-1 in 3 women have been victim of violence by a partner.
+1 in 3 women has been a victim of violence by a partner.
 The list goes on and on.
 Abuse is everywhere.
 Whether it stems from a dangerous or unhealthy childhood or a recent relationship that went terribly wrong, both men and women can bring the baggage of abuse into the relationship, leaving a wound that can last a lifetime, if not addressed.

 - Finances.
-College credit cards, previous divorce, medical bills, or simple mismanagement of money can all result in a financial baggage that is heavy.
+College credit cards, previous divorce, medical bills, or simple mismanagement of money can all result in financial baggage that is heavy.
 It takes only a matter of moments to ruin a credit history through obtaining too much debt load, applying for too many accounts, or over-utilizing credit cards, just to name a few.
 It can take months and years to rectify poor credit.
 Financial history usually isn’t a deal-breaker, when honest.
-Poor spending habits or inability to learn better money management can be weighty in a marriage.
+Poor spending habits or the inability to learn better money management can be weighty in a marriage.

 - Past Relationships.
-Rarely today does someone enter into marriage that has not been involved in a previous relationship of some sort, even if a jr. high sweetheart or puppy love, of some sort.
-Many of us have experience deep wounds from a relationship that we were deeply involved in (or marriage) that failed.
+Rarely today does someone enter into a marriage that has not been involved in a previous relationship of some sort, even if it’s a jr. high sweetheart or puppy love, of some sort.
+Many of us have experienced deep wounds from a relationship that we were deeply involved in (or marriage) that failed.
 We felt like failures.
 We were hurt and angry.
 And if we aren’t careful, we get the idea that someone must pay!
 We don’t do so consciously, but subconsciously our spouse must prove to us that he/she isn’t willing to do the same things to us that a past partner did.
 We make them prove that truth repeatedly.
 We compare.
 If there is a marriage set back through a disagreement, we sometimes drudge up the past of the old relationship and how the previous partner “did the exact same thing.”
 We must be careful with the past.

 - Childhood.
 Whether we had a childhood that was bustling with laughter and joy, family devotionals and regular vacations, or whether we were riddled with the pain of abuse, death of a close family member, or other trauma, our childhoods shape us.
 And those experiences can bring baggage into the marriage.
 The traumatic experiences of our childhood (when applicable) can bring obvious pain and wounds.
 Perhaps less obvious is a positive childhood.
 If we were blessed with fantastic parents who created a healthy home environment, that is an awesome gift we’ve received.
 However, we have to be careful that we don’t make a habit of comparing our childhood experiences with the performance of our spouses.
 Our husbands may not mow the lawn as faithfully as dad once did or make the money that afforded a more comfortable lifestyle.
 Your wives may not be the dynamic cook or seamstress your mom once was.
-Let’s be careful that we allow our childhoods to shape who we are without exerting baggage they may have created.
+Let’s be careful that we allow our childhoods to shape who we are without exerting baggage they may have been created.